hl7au/au-fhir-core/input/pagecontent/index.md

 - Assumed support by client applications
 - As the basis of downstream implementation guides

-Assuming capabilities defined in AU Core are implemented allow specifications, applications and business logic to be developed generally with confidence that systems can readily supply this capability.
+Implementation of capabilities defined in AU Core enables specifications, applications and business logic to be developed with confidence.

 This document is a working specification that may be directly implemented by FHIR<sup>&reg;&copy;</sup> system producers.